 If you look at a map of Egypt, you will see that Marsa Matrouh is at the top left corner.
 It is a seaside town with a population of under 450,000.
 The locals are very friendly but also deeply conservative.
 So keep that in mind when you are out and about the town.
-They are used to the hustle and bustle during the busy summers with many of them working in the hotels, restaurants and markets.
+They are used to the hustle and bustle during the busy summers with many of them working in the hotels, restaurants, and markets.
 They have close commercial and familial ties with tribes in the Western Desert oases and even across the international border in neighboring Libya.

 When to Visit Marsa Matrouh

 The best months to plan a summer holiday in Marsa Matrouh would be from June to September.
 That way you can guarantee the best weather for a beach holiday and rest assured that basic amenities are available.
 If you want to dodge the crowds, then aim for June and avoid any public holidays.
 My advice is to start your days early and go to the beach in the morning.
 Try to get any shopping or eating out done in the early evening before 7 pm.
-Most locals sleep all morning, hit the beaches in the late afternoon and then spend the nights strolling on the Corniche and lounging in cafes.
+Most locals sleep all morning, hit the beaches in the late afternoon, and then spend the nights strolling on the Corniche and lounging in cafes.

 Getting to Marsa Matrouh

-- By car: the journey takes 5-6 hours from Cairo depending on the time of day, holiday traffic and number of bathroom breaks.
+- By car: the journey takes 5-6 hours from Cairo depending on the time of day, holiday traffic, and the number of bathroom breaks.
 We usually stop twice to refuel the car, grab some snacks and freshen up – once on the Cairo-Alexandria Road and another time on the Alamein-Marsa Matrouh Road.

 - By plane: there is a small international airport in Marsa Matrouh and a flight from Cairo is under an hour.

-- By bus: there are lots of bus companies such as Super Jet, West Delta, East Delta and Go Bus.
+- By bus: there are lots of bus companies such as Super Jet, West Delta, East Delta, and Go Bus.
 They are air-conditioned and have functioning toilets.
 But I personally would not recommend them since they are not that comfortable.
 Plus the journey becomes much longer – almost 7-8 hours!

 - By train: there are new sleeper trains from Cairo to Marsa Matrouh that you can book online.
-Personally I haven’t tried them but they seem good value for money.
+Personally, I haven’t tried them but they seem good value for money.

 Where to Stay in Marsa Matrouh

-There are lots of hotels, resorts and apartments in and around Marsa Matrouh.
+There are lots of hotels, resorts, and apartments in and around Marsa Matrouh.
 However, if this is your first visit, I would recommend one of the below family-friendly hotels in Marsa Matrouh:

 - Carols Beau Rivage: another family-operated hotel is this gem with its gorgeous beach and comfortable amenities.
-It has three restaurants, a lobby bar, a pool bar, a discotheque and a swimming pool.
+It has three restaurants, a lobby bar, a pool bar, a discotheque, and a swimming pool.
 What more do you need for a perfect family holiday?

 - Almaza Bay: this luxurious complex is an hour away from downtown Marsa Matrouh and its name means diamond in Arabic inspired by the crystal clear waters of the Mediterranean Sea.
-It has five standalone hotels, five international restaurants, a beach bar and even a day camp for kids!
+It has five standalone hotels, five international restaurants, a beach bar, and even a day camp for kids!